 Rodney Williams completed his Clemson career (1985-88) as the winningest starting quarterback in ACC history with a 32-10-2 overall record.
 He established Clemson career records for passing yards (4,647) pass completions (333) and pass attempts (717) while setting the career record for most starts regardless of position (44).

 Williams was named most valuable player of the 1986 Gator Bowl and the 1988 Citrus Bowl.

 Clemson admistrator, Bill D'Andrea was named the recipient of the Bobby Richardson Sportsmanship Award.

 Williams and Dawkins are two of eight that are being honored.
 The other inductees include Edwin Bailey, Zam Fredrick, Monique Hennagan, Happ Lathrop, Randy Martz, and Carl Short.

 Post your comments

 |Discuss this update on the Football Board - Chat about this update in TigerActive Chat|

-7/14 - NFL.com's Top 10 NFL players from Clemson6/20 - WATCH: Rajon Rondo beats Brian Dawkins in Connect 45/13 - Dawkins, Williams inducted into SC Hall of Fame4/1 - Brian Dawkins tweets about Clemson basketball3/10 - Two former Clemson standouts named to SC Athletic HOF1/19 - Brian Dawkins tweets about Clemson8/31 - Brian Dawkins tweets about Clemson8/8 - Throwback Thursday: Brian Dawkins
+9/16 - WATCH: That Time When Brian Dawkins had an Accident on the Field7/14 - NFL.com's Top 10 NFL players from Clemson6/20 - WATCH: Rajon Rondo beats Brian Dawkins in Connect 45/13 - Dawkins, Williams inducted into SC Hall of Fame4/1 - Brian Dawkins tweets about Clemson basketball3/10 - Two former Clemson standouts named to SC Athletic HOF1/19 - Brian Dawkins tweets about Clemson8/31 - Brian Dawkins tweets about Clemson